 Transforming Abandoned, Vacant Land

-When left unattended, vacant land harms communities, but these parcels also offer opportunities to strengthen local infrastructure, expand food access, and extend property ownership to historically disenfranchised groups.
+When left unattended, vacant land harms communities, but these parcels also offer opportunities to strengthen community resiliency and wealth.
 Furthermore, cleaning up vacant lots has been shown to decrease crime, increase physical and mental health, and stabilize real estate markets.

 However, as communities seek to repurpose blighted vacant land, a handful of obstacles consistently surface, including: